Pregnancy and Child Care Leave Information

-Unit members who are absent due to Child Care Leave – the year of the birth plus up to one additional year -- shall have the right to return to their last assigned school, and, insofar as possible, to their previous assignment.
-If a member chooses to extend their child care leave beyond that amount of time, as provided by contract, they may request to extend their leave.
-If the District grants that leave, members who go on extended child care leave shall be placed at a school at the District’s discretion.
+Certificated unit members who are absent due to Child Care Leave – the year of the birth plus up to one additional year -- shall have the right to return to their last assigned school, and, insofar as possible, to their previous assignment.
 If your leave and return is during the same academic school year, it is reasonable to expect the same classroom and same schedule as you had when going on leave; however, there is no contractual provision guaranteeing this situation.

 In order to get credit for a year of service, you must be on paid status for 75% of the number of school days.
 For teachers, this represents a total of 138 days.
 This usually corresponds to being on paid status until the beginning of April.
 Note that while you are on Pregnancy Disability leave, you are on paid status.
 Only when you elect to take unpaid Child Care Leave will you stop accruing days counted toward “paid status”.

-During your pregnancy, you must fill out a request for leave form.
+During your pregnancy, you will complete the Unpaid Leave Request Form.
 This form will ask you to indicate when you expect to go on leave, and when you expect to return.
-These are available on-line, at each school site, and at the District office.
+These are available on-line in the Employee Forms section of this website.

-Both male and female members are eligible for unpaid Child care leave.
-Family Medical Leave Act provisions apply here as well i.e. the member will be covered by medical insurance for 12 weeks.
+Both male and female members are able to request an Unpaid Child Care leave.
+Family Medical Leave Act and California Family Rights Act provisions apply here as well i.e. the member will be covered by medical insurance for up to 12 weeks.